Jaseci-Labs/jaseci/jaseci_ai_kit/jac_misc/jac_misc/ph/README.md

 ### **2.1.
 Creating Custom Python Model**

 Python File contains the torch.nn.Module class which is the model.
 You can use any model you want. and a torch.utils.data.Dataset class which is the dataset.
-You can use any dataset you want. and Preprocessor and Postprocessor classes which are used in inferencing.
-You can use any preprocessor and postprocessor you want but with the same method format. follow it to create your custom python model.
+You can use any dataset you want. and Preprocessor and Post processor classes which are used in inference.
+You can use any preprocessor and post-processor you want but with the same method format. follow it to create your custom python model.

 ```python
 # Path: ./custom.py